anmolsinghal98/Requirements-Elicitation-Follow-Up-Question-Generation/README.md

 ### Code
 We release the code containing Study 1, 2, 3 and side study prompting procedures in `code.ipynb`.

-### 14 Published Papers for Formulating the Mistake Framework
+### 14 Published Papers for Formulating the Mistake Framework and 28 Mistake Criteria:
 We release references to the 14 published papers in the `references.pdf` file.
+The file also includes the list of 28 interview mistake criteria found in the listed papers but not mentioned in the paper.

 ## System Requirements